Whether it’s a Sunday League match or the Champions League Final, every football match has one thing in common: the potential for serious injury.

 Difficulty in movement

 You can feel difficulty in movement due to the impingement of the soft tissue in front of the ankle.
-So as a consequence of distorted ankle range and stiffness in the pinched ankle rate of movement lowers to a great extent.
+So as a consequence of distorted ankle range and stiffness in the pinched ankle rate of movement lowers greatly.

 Weakness

 Weakness of the joints (and other structures associated with them) occurs.
-It makes it difficult for you to lift heavy weights and you can put a restricted range of weight on your leg bone, hence the weight bear capacity is badly affected.
+It makes it difficult to lift heavy weights, and you can put a restricted range of weight on your leg bone.
+Hence the weight-bear capacity is badly affected.

 Clicking